 Electricity Supplier Number

 An MPAN is a unique number for the electricity meter in your property.
 It’s sometimes called an Electricity Supply Number.
-Please be aware that it’s not the same as your customer reference number
+Please be aware that it’s not the same as your customer account number.

 How to find your MPAN